-Although these are uncertain times, it’s still safe to come out and play.
-Check out these 7 winter activities in the Pocono Mountains for social distancing.
+Come out and play!
+Check out these 7 winter activities in the Pocono Mountains.
 Bundle up and head outdoors to take advantage of the avalanche of things to do during the colder months.

 Ski Big Bear at Masthope Mountain is the closest ski area to Silver Birches.
 There are 26 skiable acres, 18 trails and six lifts, not to mention a terrain park for snowboarding.
 The elevation at the top is 1,250 feet and skiers can enjoy a 650-foot vertical drop on the slopes.
 There are six trails classified as beginner, five intermediate and seven advanced runs.